 Second Chance Checking Accounts:

-- Good For: Individuals poor banking histories who don’t qualify for other accounts.
+- Good For: Individuals with poor banking histories who don’t qualify for other accounts.
 People who want to rebuild their credit history.

 - Pros: Low opening deposits.

 - Cons: Monthly fees, and they are also uncommon.

 As you can see, there are many kinds of checking accounts.
 Depending on your needs, you can find one that’s right for you.

 That said – no matter what kind you choose, you are bound to run into some fees.
 Some fees are avoidable, but only if you know what to look for.